cn-uofbasel/ccn-lite/tutorial/tutorial.md

 ### 5. Test your service

-After rerunning both the `ccn-nfn-relay` as well as the compute server, you should be able to call your service.
+After rerunning both the `ccn-lite-relay` as well as the compute server, you should be able to call your service.
 Run the according peek with the name of your service being `/node/nodeA/nfn_service_ToUpper`.
 If you have chosen a different package, replace every `.` of the package name with `_`,